aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ﻿---
 title: Applying Formatting
 description: "Table formatting in details.
-Use Aspose.Words to format every part of table."
+Using Aspose.Words for .Net to format every part of table."
 type: docs
 weight: 20
 url: /net/applying-formatting/